 In Chapter V, an "insider" overall narrative of the history of "Plexus Black Box" by "the artist as researcher" provides a reflexive historical account of the project under study.
 In the last Chapter VI, a multicultural aesthetic interpretation of "Plexus Black Box," is derived by the researcher from his "close reading" of all "insider" understandings presented in Chapters IV and V. His interpretation is made not as a conclusion, but as an open and critical aesthetic discourse which has the aim to move a misunderstanding of the interwoven aesthetics of "Plexus Black Box" to its understanding as an open art form related to the complexity of contemporary art, within and outside the postmodern debate.

-5Jacques Derrida, Positions, trans.
-Alan Bass, (Chicago: The University of Chicago Press, 1981) 42 one must (know how to) destroy what one destroys.
+&lt;sup>5Jacques Derrida, Positions, trans.
+Alan Bass, (Chicago: The University of Chicago Press, 1981) 42.

 Derrida Double Writing Example.